mrworf/android-distccd/README.md

 Some options can be tweaked for each container since they're environment variables

-- `DISTCC_JOBS` defines how many jobs the server will accept at most, the default value is `12` but can be overridden using `-e` option.
+- `DISTCC_JOBS` defines how many jobs the server will accept at most, the default value is `12` (typical Core i7 with 50% overprovisioning, see FAQ) but can be overridden using `-e` option.

 ## Setting up the system